PascalLG/nubo-hs/README.md

 * Refactor using the more robust Path package for filename handling instead of System.Filepath
 * Refactor the Archive module so it can be unit tested
 * Create a macOS application to encapsulate the command line into a nice GUI
-* Build a Windows version (should work out-of-the-box but probably requires installation of a few DLLs on the user's computer)
+* Improve the Windows version and provide an MSI installer
 * Write a better documentation :-)

-Suggestions welcome.
-My goal is to keep this application as simple and minimalist as possible: "make each program do one thing well."
+Suggestions are welcome.
+My goal is to keep this application as simple and minimalist as possible.
+"Make each program do one thing well" says the Unix philosophy!